FuelLabs/sway-libs/README.md

 ## Todo

-- Fuel focused UI design
-- Ace Editor support for Sway.
-- React based UI for easier maintenance and feature expansion.
+[x] React based UI for easier maintenance and feature expansion.
+[ ] UI design in line with other Fuel apps.
+[ ] Ace Editor support for Sway syntax highlighting.
-- Ensuring IO non-blocking (not sure if the server is truly non-blocking and multi-threaded), might need tokio IO.
+[ ] Ensuring IO non-blocking (not sure if the server is truly non-blocking and multi-threaded), might need tokio IO.
-- Better CI to always make available the latest stable version of Sway.
+[ ] Better CI to always make available the latest stable version of Sway.
+[ ] Support for deploying and testing contracts.
+[ ] React unit tests.